Skip to main content

 SeparateMultipleInlineStatements (Boolean)

-If true, separates statements that are in the same line, delimited with a ;, into different lines.
 See RemoveSemicolons if you also want to remove the separating semicolons.

 ! true: